rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 ## Decentralized contribution

-Decentralized contribution is a fundamental aspect of the ecosystem, allowing external contributors to help drive exponential growth by enhancing the capabilities of AI agents.
+Decentralized contribution allows external contributors to help drive exponential growth by enhancing the capabilities of AI agents.
 Contributors can improve various aspects of an agent’s functionality, and successful contributions are minted as NFTs and transferred to the contributor.
 This serves as proof of contribution and facilitates reward distribution.

 ### Overview